For AI Agents Alpha

 OpenAPI Spec

-This is an OpenAPI 3.0 YAML file.
-You can use it to auto-generate a client or to understand the full request/response schemas.
+The specification is an OpenAPI 3.0 YAML file.
+Use it to auto-generate a client or to understand the full request/response schemas.

 Quick Reference